 We have continued to keep under review what Brexit (whatever the nature of the exit) might mean for our business, our clients and our suppliers.
 Although there is still a great degree of uncertainty as to the outcome of Brexit, we have every confidence in the skills and expertise of our staff to implement any necessary changes.
-We are committed to ensuring that we continue to maintain the quality of our service offering to our clients and supportive working relationships with suppliers in the run up to Brexit and following the UK’s departure from the European Union from the end of March 2019.
+We are committed to ensuring that we continue to maintain the quality of our service offering to our clients and supportive working relationships with suppliers in the run up to Brexit and following the UK’s departure from the European Union.

 We are a UK based professional services business with no operations in other EU countries, and we have a predominantly UK based client base and no material dependencies on goods, services or people who live in other EU countries.
 We understand clients may have some concerns, but we do not expect any material impact from Brexit on our business or ability to provide our services to clients, although clearly, we will continue to monitor Brexit- related developments closely.